RajBarmon0/C-Programming-Projects/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 ## Projects 2

-## Below is a simple C program that calculates the library fine based on the number of days a book is returned late.
-The program takes the number of late days as input and displays the appropriate fine or a message indicating membership cancellation if the book is returned after 30 days.
+<h1>Below is a simple C program that calculates the library fine based on the number of days a book is returned late.
+The program takes the number of late days as input and displays the appropriate fine or a message indicating membership cancellation if the book is returned after 30 days.</h1>